ovokpus/AIE8/04_Production_RAG/README.md

 Next, run the Assignment notebook and complete the contained tasks:

 - 🤝 Breakout Room #2:
-    1. Install LangGraph
+    1. LangChain and LCEL Concepts
     2. Understanding States and Nodes
+    3. Introduction to QDrant Vector Databases
-    3. Building a Basic Graph
+    4. Building a Basic Graph
-    4. Implementing a Simple RAG Graph
-    5. Extending the Graph with Complex Flows

 # Ship 🚢